 We invite you to learn more about us and join us in celebrating the cultural richness of Whittier College.

-Connect and follow the Cultural Center on Facebook and Twitter!
+Connect and follow the Office of Equity and Inclusion on Facebook and Twitter!

 Bldg B - First Floor